crocoder-dev/web/apps/website/src/content/posts/agi-is-nowhere-near-llms-do-not-reason.md

 **They don't truly reason**, they're just excellent at recognizing patterns.

 Apple gave to a few advanced "reasoning" models, like DeepSeek-R1, Claude 3.7 Sonnet, and Gemini Thinking, multiple logical problems of increasing complexity.
-The results weren't surpising to me: simple problems were handled fine, slightly harder ones gave mixed outcomes, but once the tasks became complex and nuanced, the models totally sh*t the bed, even with additional computational power or clear instructions.
+The results weren't surprising to me: simple problems were handled fine, slightly harder ones gave mixed outcomes, but once the tasks became complex and nuanced, the models totally sh*t the bed, even with additional computational power or clear instructions.

-As soon as problems get too novel or unfamiliar, these models aren't helpful at all.
+As soon as problems get too novel or unfamiliar, these models weren't helpful at all.
 You would expect that from something that's awesome at pattern recognition but not doing any actual reasoning.

 These models aren't faulty, our expectations are straight off.
-Models can't generalize ideas or categorize concepts as humans do, nor they can invent completely new solutions from abstract thinking.
+Models can't generalize ideas or categorize concepts as humans do, nor can they invent completely new solutions from abstract thinking.

 Instead, **they remix and replay patterns they've already learned.**